accountexorg/ash_event_store/README.md

 # ash_event_store
-An event-store abastraction over different events store that can be used.
+An event-store abstraction over different events store that can be used.
+Required by the cqrs-es project.

+Currently a place-holder repository only.